mexca/mexca/README.md

 <img src="mexca_logo.png">
 </div>

+Mexca is an open-source Python package which aims to capture human emotion expression cues by combining visual and auditory modalities (video/audio).
+In its current release mexca uses pre-trained deep neural networks to extracts (i) facial features (e.g., facial landmarks, action units), (ii) acoustic properties of speech (e.g., voice pitch) and (iii) the transcribed speech.
+The output is a 2-dimensional dataframe which contains these features on a fine-grained temporal scale (i.e, frame-by-frame) that can be exported in a .csv format.

 ## How To Use Mexca

 Mexca provides a customizable yet easy-to-use pipeline for extracting emotion expression features from videos.
-It contains building blocks that can be used to extract features for individual modalities (i.e., facial expressions, voice, and text).
+It contains building blocks that can be used to extract features for individual modalities (i.e., facial expressions, voice, and dialogue/spoken text).
 The blocks can also be integrated into a single pipeline to extract the features from all modalities at once.
 Next to extracting features, mexca can also identify the speakers shown in the video by clustering speaker and face representations.
 This allows users to compare emotion expressions across speakers, time, and contexts.

 Please cite mexca if you use it for scientific or commercial purposes.
+Lüken, Malte, & Viviani, Eva.
+(2022). mexca (1.0.0).
+Zenodo. https://doi.org/10.5281/zenodo.6962473

 ## Getting Started